justin-john/yite/README.md

 The `yite` will use some configs to set the application.
 It will set template engine, controller file path, viewRoutes file path, error file path etc in application.
 The yite supports [swig](http://paularmstrong.github.io/swig), [jade](http://jade-lang.com/) and [ejs](http://embeddedjs.com/) template engines.
 The npm module of template engine needs to required/installed in your application.
 All filename(controller.js, view-paths.js) can be changed to your convenience.

 If no yite configs are given, it will take the defaults values, which are same as above given yite configs.
+Please create an empty error file(`error.html`) in location specified in errorFilePath config.

 ##### controller.js
 ```javascript